Mayors of Democratic cities respond to Trump's threats they could be next after D.C.

 In California, Lee said overall crime in Oakland is down 28% from last year, while a Los Angeles Police Department report released in July said the city is on pace for its lowest homicide total in nearly 60 years.

-LA Mayor Karen Bass acknowledged that even though statistics show an improvement, it's also true that people may not feel safe all the time — but said sending in federal law enforcement is not the way to solve that.
+Los Angeles Mayor Karen Bass acknowledged that even though statistics show an improvement, it's also true that people may not feel safe all the time — but said that sending in federal law enforcement is not the way to solve that.

 "You do other things to help make them feel safe," she told CNN.
 "You don't use the military to help people feel better."